jakobsche/blood/README.md

 # blood

-application that demonstrates the usage of a TChart component for multiple functions given as table at runtime.
+application that demonstrates the usage of a TChart component for multiple functions given as table at design time.

 It includes
 - the formatting of an axis for the type TDateTime,